Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 A membrane sweep is a medical procedure designed to stimulate labor by separating the amniotic sac from the uterine wall.

-This technique’s typically performed during a vaginal examination, where your healthcare provider uses a gloved finger to gently sweep around the cervix.
-The goal is to release hormones called prostaglandins, which may help initiate contractions.
+The procedure is done during a vaginal exam.
+Your healthcare provider uses a gloved finger to gently sweep around the cervix.
+The goal is to release hormones called prostaglandins, which can help kick off contractions.

 During a vaginal exam, a gloved finger gently sweeps around the cervix to release prostaglandins and potentially initiate contractions.